Frequently asked questions

 - I don't want to go back to school or college - is that what this is?

 No. Our courses aren’t traditional college or school subjects and aren’t delivered in a traditional way.
 We believe that we all have something to learn and we are all on our own recovery journey.
 If you attend a course you won’t be sitting in a classroom listening to a teacher talk while you take notes and you won’t have any tests, exams or assessments.
 Instead you’ll have opportunities to discuss subjects that interest you, learn at your own pace and share your expertise in a friendly and relaxed environment.
-You will also get a certificate of attendance when you complete your course or workshop; gold for full attendance, silver for half or more, or bronze for less than half.
+If you would like one, you will also get a certificate of attendance when you complete your course or workshop if you request this from us.

 - Will I need to pay for a course?